Barbershop Etiquette: The Unwritten Rules Every Client Should Know

 Show Up On Time

 If you have an appointment, arrive on time or a few minutes early.
-A barber's schedule is tightly managed.
-Being late pushes back everyone after you.
+A barber's schedule is tightly managed in 30–45 minute blocks, so being even ten minutes late pushes back every client behind you and forces your barber to either rush your cut or run late all day.
+Treat the time slot like any other professional appointment.

 If you are a walk-in, understand that appointment clients take priority.
 Be prepared for a potential wait.